yoshita-ratnawat/PG-Life/README.md

 Structures:

 HTML, CSS, JS, AND BOOTSTRAP: where designed the look of each website page.
 PHP & MySQL: where you added functionality to the website.
-This allows us to allow users to register and buy mobiles on the website.
+This allows us to allow users to register and book home on the website.
 Advanced PHP: where you added advanced features, such as validations and security to the website.

 Prerequisites: